-My colleagues on Cabinet and I would like to thank everyone who took the time to contribute to the consultation.
-Your feedback was greatly appreciated.
-Final decisions on the budget will be taken at the Annual Budget Council meeting on Monday the 26th February 2024.
+All responses will be considered before recommendations are made by Cabinet on Monday 12th February 2024.
+Final decisions on the budget will then be taken at the Annual Budget Council meeting on Monday 26th February 2024.

 Councillor Jane Scullion

 Leader, Calderdale Council